 Most chocolate varieties of peppers have a slightly smoky flavor, and the Chocolate Bhutlah is no exception.
 It tastes similar to its cousin, the Chocolate Ghost pepper, which is not as spicy and has a slightly earthy quality similar to the Chocolate Habanero.

 Overall this pepper has a slightly sweet fruity, floral flavor with notes of smokiness and earthy nuttiness.
 Most peppers deliver heat that builds up as you eat it, but not the Chocolate Bhutlah.
-It packs a powerful punch almost right away…and it lingers, which makes it seem even hotter!
+It packs a powerful punch almost right away and lingers, making it seem even hotter!

 Can Eating a Chocolate Bhutlah Hurt Your Health?